-Argentina considers tourism as one of the several key industries to develop and is making efforts to enhance Argentina's image abroad.
+Argentina considers tourism to be a key industry to develop and is making efforts to enhance Argentina's image abroad.
 Several billion dollars were invested in the Argentine hotel sector during the past decade, especially by international chains such as Best Western, Sofitel, Sheraton, Accor, Radisson, Four Seasons, Days Inn, NH, Holiday Inn, Howard Johnson, Hilton, among others.
 Hotel investment is continuing to grow slowly, both in Buenos Aires City and the interior of the country, especially Salta, Ushuaia, Bariloche, El Calafate, Mendoza, and Rosario.
 The cruise business is a relatively new activity in Argentina but growing strongly.
-During the last cruise season before the pandemic, about 473.256 tourists arrived in Argentine ports.
-For the season 2021/2022, there are expected about 30.000 passengers, while big companies are still reticent to operate normally.
-Most Argentines spend their vacations incountry instead of traveling abroad.
-However, during the last decade, an increasing number of more affluent Argentines are choosing foreign tourist destinations, being The U.S. one of the preferred choices.
+During the last cruise season before the pandemic, almost half a million tourists arrived in Argentine ports.
+For the 2022/2023 season, there are expected about 60,000 passengers, since some big companies are still reticent to operate normally.
+Most Argentines spend their vacations in-country instead of traveling abroad.
+However, during the last decade, an increasing number of more affluent Argentines are choosing foreign tourist destinations, with the U.S. (Miami & New York) being one of the preferred choices.
+Many people who have traveled to those destinations want to replicate the consumption they did when abroad, making these brands or goods an aspirational purchase.